 - Contact people by phone, text or email just to say ‘hello’.

-- Gather people on your computer if you can and have a time of prayer.
+- Gather with people and have a time of prayer.

-- If you are able, call into church when it’s open and spend some time in prayer.
+- Call into church when it’s open and spend some time in prayer.

 Ronald Rolheiser says that the only heart that can transform the world is the grateful heart.
 Why?
 The world does not understand gratitude.
 The grateful heart is the heart that knows the very reason for its existence lies in the love of another, and the world does not any longer understand that we owe our very existence to another.
 Our gratitude can remind others of the presence of God.
-It maybe reminds others that only in God is peace and happiness to be found, much needed in these troubled and difficult times.
+It maybe reminds others that only in God is peace and happiness to be found.

 What are we to be grateful for?
-Maybe it’s the gift of life, the gift of the world, the gift of energy, sexuality, people.
+Maybe it’s the gift of life, a home, energy, health, family, friends.
 There is so much to be thankful for if we take time to reflect on our lives.
 A spirit of gratitude is an alternative to all negativity.
 It’s an alternative to hatred and suspicion, judgement and condemnation.
 It’s not so much an emotion as a decision to view the world in a particular way.
 It’s to face the world with a heart that’s open rather than a heart which is suspicious or presumes badness rather than goodness.
 It’s a way of embracing the world rather than separating oneself from it.

 In the grateful heart there is room for acceptance, understanding, compassion and love.
 It is those things that transform our beautiful broken world and the key to it all is gratitude.